Samsung Galaxy Z Flip sold out in the UAE

 Samsung has confirmed by issuing a press release that the Galaxy Z Fold is all sold out- though there is no mention on the number of units that were made available.
 You can check our hands-on video with the Galaxy Z Flip.

 Galaxy Z Flip comes with 256 GB internal storage for AED 5,499.00 in two colors Mirror Black and Mirror Purple.
-You can order it now if you'd like to receive your unit by Feb 18.
+You can head to Samsung's website and sign up to be notified on when the Galaxy Z Flip is back in stock on February 18.